 Hitachi S-4800 High Resolution Scanning Electron Microscope (HRSEM)

 This instrument uses a cold field emission electron source and can achieve an ultimate resolution of 1.0 nm at 15 kV and 2.0 nm at 1 kV.
-Accelerating voltages of 0.5 – 30 kV can be selected.
+Accelerating voltages of 0.5 kV to 30 kV can be selected.
 This instrument has two secondary electron detectors.
-Operation and image-display are computer-controlled (Windows2000) with image-processing software also included.
+Operation and image-display are computer-controlled (Windows XP) with image-processing software also included.
 BMP, TIFF and JPEG image formats can be selected.
 The vacuum system includes 3 sets of ion pumps on the electron beam column and a turbomolecular pump on the sample chamber.
 Click here for more detailed information about the capabilities of the HRSEM.
 Visit the Gallery to see images obtained using the HRSEM.

 Oxford Diffraction Xcalibur 3 x-ray diffractometer (XRD)